 - Shoes (more on this below)

-You might be wondering what types of shoes will work for ironing on vinyl.
+You might be wondering what types of shoes will work for iron-on vinyl.
 I personally tested a Ked’s cloth canvas shoe here and it worked great.
-They have sneakers and slip on styles.
+They have sneakers and slip-on styles.
 I would say any shoe that is cloth will more than likely work.

 A second option is leather shoes, which I am excited to try soon!